GuyLivni/guycli/README.md

-# guylivni
+# GuyLivni
-Guy Livni CLI for you to know me better
+A CLI for you to know me better